 The 2023 KEEPP scorecards comprise financial performance measures, safety performance measures, Group ecosystem performance measures (including measures relating to the Group's data and digital initiatives) and individual performance objectives relevant to the role of each executive KMP.
 In the KEEPP scorecards, the performance measures set by the Board are designed to drive strategic outcomes that benefit the Group and its shareholders.
 The Board takes a balanced approach to setting the performance range for objectives, including setting the threshold and stretch performance targets, as well as in assessing the outcomes.
-The maximum outcome under the KEEPP scorecards can only be achieved if all of the financial performance measures, safety performance measures, the Group ecosystem performance measures and the individual performance objectives are assessed at stretch performance and the Board judges this outcome to be fair and reasonable.
+The maximum outcome under the KEEPP scorecards can only be achieved if all of the financial performance measures, safety performance measures, the Group ecosystem performance measures and the individual performance to be fair and reasonable.